Decorating a nursery is a big project. Feeling a little overwhelmed? You’re not alone.

 Decide on a Basic Color Scheme

 Pro-Tip: Whatever you do, don’t buy paint yet!
 Selecting your basic color scheme is one thing, but committing to a single, specific hue is another.
-Save the trip to the hardware store for later, and read on.
+Save the trip to the hardware store for later.

 04 of 12